PhilipYip1988/python-tutorials/004_python_fundamental_datatypes/readme.md

 ![img_037](./images/img_037.png)

-Alternatively named placeholder can be created.
+Alternatively named placeholders can be created.
 The name of the placeholders are provided as keyword input arguments that are assigned to a value when calling the ```format``` method:

 ![img_038](./images/img_038.png)

-It is possible to create a formatted string suing the f-string syntax.
+It is possible to create a formatted string using the f-string syntax.
 The quotations in the string are prepended with f and the variable names are provided as variable names within the placeholder.

 Two variables can be created: